 For many teens, it can be tempting to spend the day binge-watching TV, scrolling through social media, or napping away the afternoon.
 However, a true mental health day is not about kicking back—or at least not just about kicking back.
 While some downtime is appropriate, overdoing the online activity and media consumption is likely to have a negative impact on mood.

-Furthermore, the free time provided by a mental health day can increase the risk of teen drinking, drug use, or other risky behavior.
+Furthermore, the free time provided by taking a mental health day from school can increase the risk of teen drinking, drug use, or other risky behavior.
 Here’s where parent involvement can be helpful: Parents can help adolescents plan healthy activities aimed at alleviating stress.

 What to Do on a Mental Health Day

-Here are 10 activities to try when taking a mental health day from school.
+There are many variations on how to take a mental health day.
+Here are 10 stress relief exercises to try when taking a mental health day from school.

 Catch up on sleep.